Akrog/cinderlib/docs/validating_backends.rst

   is also necessary if we've installed a binary in the `.tox/py27/bin` directory.

+- `size_precision`: Integer value describing how much precision we must use when comparing volume sizes.
+Due to cylinder sizes some storage arrays don't abide 100% to the requested size of the volume.
+With this option we can define how many decimals will be correct when testing sizes.
+A value of 2 means that the backend could create a 1.0015869140625GB volume when we request a 1GB volume and the tests wouldn't fail.
+Default is zero, which for us means that it must be perfect or it will fail.

 - `backends`: This is a list of dictionaries each with the configuration parameters that are configured in the `cinder.conf` file in Cinder.